yacov/malaberg-browserstack/test_automation_PRD.md

 1.   **Create a New Page Class**:
     -   In the `src/Page/` directory, create a new class representing the page (e.g., `NewPage.php`).
-    -   Extend `BasePage` and implement methods corresponding to the page's functionalities.
+    -   Extend `BasePage` and implement methods corresponding to the page's functionalities, reuse existing methods from `BasePage` when possible.
+    -   Add docblocks to the class and methods.
+    -   Use meaningful method and variable names.
+    -   If shared data is needed, ensure the page class's methods return the data to be stored in the `SharedDataContext` in the Context class (see Context Classes section).

 2.   **Create a Context Class for the Page**:
-    -   In the `features/bootstrap/` directory, create a new context class (e.g., `NewPageContext.php`).
+    -   In the `Features/Bootstrap/` directory, create a new context class (e.g., `NewPageContext.php`).
     -   The class should implement `Context` and contain step definitions specific to the new page.
     -   Inject `SharedDataContext` if data sharing is needed.

 3.   **Update Feature Files**:
-    -   Add new scenarios or steps to existing feature files, or create a new feature file under `features/`.
+    -   Add new scenarios or steps to existing feature files, or create a new feature file under `Features/`.
     -   Ensure that the steps correspond to the step definitions in your context class.

-4.   **Define Element Selectors**:
-    -   In your page class, define the selectors for the page elements.
-    -   Use descriptive and maintainable selector strategies (e.g., CSS selectors, XPath).

-5.   **Use SharedDataContext for Data Sharing**:
+4.   **Use SharedDataContext for Data Sharing**:
     -   If you need to share data across contexts (e.g., memorizing information), use the `SharedDataContext`.
     -   Set and get data using methods provided by `SharedDataContext`.

-6.   **Follow Coding Standards**:
+5.   **Follow Coding Standards**:
     -   Adhere to PSR-12 coding standards for PHP.
     -   Write clear and informative comments.
     -   Use meaningful method and variable names.
+    -   Add extensive docblocks, with explanations for all parameters, examples, and return values.

 #### General Coding Guidelines

 -   **Modularity**: Keep context classes focused on specific pages or features.
 -   **Reusability**: Implement reusable methods in page classes.
 -   **Error Handling**: Include appropriate exception handling and provide clear error messages.
--   **Documentation**: Include docblocks for classes and methods.
+-   **Documentation**: Include docblocks for classes and methods, with explanations for all parameters, examples, and return values.

 ___

-### **20\.
+### **19\.
 Additional Instructions**

 -   **Element Selectors Management**: Maintain a consistent approach for element selectors.
 -   **Test Data Management**: Use data tables in Gherkin steps for input data when appropriate.
 -   **Logging and Reporting**: Implement logging within tests for better debugging.
 -   **Continuous Integration (CI) Considerations**: Ensure tests can be integrated into CI pipelines.
 -   **Performance Optimization**: Avoid unnecessary waits or sleeps; use proper synchronization methods.
+ - **BrowserStack Context**:
+    -   Ensure that BrowserStack capabilities are correctly set up in the `behat.yml` file for each scenario.
+    -   Use the `browserstack` session in your contexts to interact with BrowserStack.